On some freeness-type properties for line arrangements: Introduction

-Consequently, if there is enough distance between the exponents, a nearly free version of the Terao conjecture holds, see Corollary \ref{cor:d/3}.
-Also, we show in Theorem \ref{thm:d_1leq5} that a nearly free version of the Terao conjecture holds when limiting the values of the exponents.\\
+Consequently, if there is enough distance between the exponents, a nearly free version of the Terao conjecture holds.
+We apply this in Corollary \ref{cor:d/3} to show that if $\A$ is a nearly free arrangement of exponents $(a,b)_{\leq}$ (see Definition \ref{def:POG}) and $a \leq \frac{|\A|-1}{3}$, then all other arrangements in the lattice isomorphism class of $\A$ are nearly free.

+In Theorem \ref{thm:d_1leq5} we show that a nearly free version of the Terao conjecture holds when limiting the values of the exponents.
+More precisely we prove that if $\A$ is a nearly free arrangement of exponents $(a,b)$ such that at least one of the exponents is most $5$, then all other arrangements in the lattice isomorphism class of $\A$ are nearly free. \\

 A Yoshinaga-type criterion for near freeness is given by the first author and Dimca in \cite{AD}.

 \begin{theorem}(\cite{AD}) Let $\chi_0(\A, t) = t^2 - (|\A| - 1)t + b_2^0(\A)$.
 Then $\A$ is nearly free if and only if there exists $H \subset \PP^2$ such that $b_2^0(\A) - e_1e_2 = 1$, where $(e_1, e_2)$ is the splitting type onto $H$ for the bundle of logarithmic vector fields associated to $\A$. \end{theorem}